kaveeshkanwal23/Portfolio/README.md

 Contains few examples and samples of my work.

 I was a software engineer who turned into a product manager.
 I have 8+ years of experience building products in various domains.
-My skills, strengths and accomplishments are as follows:
+My accomplishments, skills & strengths are as follows:

+Projects & Accomplishments:

+1. While working as a senior product manager with Ola Cabs in Bangalore, India, I was able to save USD ~1 million in annual routing APIs cost by migrating from Google maps to our in-house Ola maps.

+2. While working as product manager with Morningstar Inc in Gurgaon, India, I was able to :
+- Reduce the customer on-boarding time by more than 50% by building a self-serve B2B app.
+- Increase the total annual recurring revenue by ~12% from Australia and New Zealand markets.

+3. While working as product owner with MapmyIndia in Delhi, India, I was able to:
+- Increase the annual sales of IoT devices by about 20% by building a IoT/telematics powered shipment & warehouse management system from scratch.
+- Reduced the # of steps required to create shipment trips/routs by about 40%.

+4. While working as Sr PM for Payoneer, I was able to:
+- Aggregated payment service providers(wise, binance etc) to carry out payments in Latin America.
+- Integrated multi currency wallets for users to view & withdraw money into their local banks.
+- Reduced payment duration time from 3-5 days to real time wallet transfer.

 Skills: